StratosNinja/NoiseDetectionClient/README.md

 # NoiseDetectionClient
 This is a cross-platform Electron menu app that processes audio stream from the computer.
-When the volume exceeds the decibel level set by the user, the app sends a web request to an HTTP endpoint.
+When the volume exceeds the decibel level set by the user, the app sends a web request to an HTTP endpoint!

 ### For development